 You can’t visit the St Petersburg/Tampa area and not spend a day in Clearwater.
 There are tons of things to do in Clearwater Beach you’ll wish you stayed longer.

-On our last trip, we stayed in St Pete Beach and ended up by Clearwater Beach three out of seven days.
+On our last trip, we stayed in St. Pete Beach and ended up by Clearwater Beach for three out of seven days.
 We loved the beach and amazing restaurants in Clearwater, and there were so many things to do in Clearwater we think next time we’ll stay here to explore more.
 Here are some of the best Clearwater Beach attractions you won’t want to miss.

 1. Visit Clearwater Aquarium

 If you’re looking for a rainy day activity, Clearwater Aquarium might be the perfect way to spend the day.
 This is more than just an aquarium.
 It is a marine hospital that helps to rescue and rehabilitate sick and injured marine wildlife.

 The aquarium is home to many rescued dolphins, sharks, stingrays, sea turtles, and more.
 Inside, there are countless educational exhibits and interactive displays.
 They even run boat tours into Tampa Bay to teach guests about the local ecology in a more hands-on way.

 If you stay in St. Petersburg long enough, check out their week-long kids’ summer camps!
 They’ll love snorkeling, kayaking through marine grass beds, and seeing marine life in its natural habitat.

 If you were hoping to see their famous dolphin Winter, sadly, she passed away in November 2021.
 To learn more about Winter’s story click here.

 Get a unique perspective on St. Petersburg by seeing it from high above, and book a helicopter ride over Clearwater Beach.
 It definitely is one of the coolest things to do in St Petersburg.
 Whenever we get a chance to get a helicopter, we do it!